Jayshua/JSON-Webtoken-Example/readme.md

 ## How to try it
 You'll need a client that can issue HTTP requests.
 (A browser won't work, I haven't written a client.)
 If you're a command line guy, [CURL](http://curl.haxx.se/) will work.
 If you prefer a GUI, my favorite is [PostMan](https://www.getpostman.com/).

+You'll need to install the modules with `npm install`.

 1. Issue a GET request to /secure to be denied access
 2. Issue a POST request to /signup with the body
    ```json